 The Tags tab is the second tab in the sessions module, and is used to create and manage the tags that can be associated to sessions.

 Tags are used to characterize sessions, and can be used for filtering or grouping sessions based on a theme or topic.
-They are used by app users to easily find the sessions they are interested in via their agenda, and are particularly helpful when a user's agenda contains many sessions.
+They are used by participants to easily find the sessions they are interested in via their agenda, and are particularly helpful when a user's agenda contains many sessions.

-Tags can also be targeted, in order to decide exactly which app users will be able to see and use them in the app.
+Tags can also be targeted, in order to decide exactly which participants will be able to see and use them in the event.

 Any existing tags in the workspace are listed, like in the below example: